rhizolab/rhizo-server/README.md

 ## Running in Production

-These are preliminary notes on running the server in a production environment with nginx and uwsgi.
+These are preliminary notes on running the server in a production environment with nginx and uwsgi and postgres.
-When running the server in this way, you will no longer execute 'run.py' from the command line.
+When running the server in this way, you will no longer execute `run.py` from the command line.
 Instead the server will be run as a set of systemd services.

 We have previously deployed the server on EC2 instances running Ubuntu.